Jaume Jardí: Loan to Racing Ferrol

 In July 2022, Jardí was loaned to fellow Primera Federación side Racing de Ferrol, for one year.
 On 27 May 2023, he scored twice in a 2–0 home win over Celta de Vigo B, which ensured Racing's promotion to Segunda División after a 15-year absence.

 Gimnàstic

 On 28 July 2023, Jardí signed a three-year contract with fellow third division side Gimnàstic de Tarragona back in his native region.
+And undisputed starter during his spell, he was the club's top scorer in the 2025–26 campaign, as they narrowly avoided relegation.

+Zaragoza

+On 8 June 2026, Jardí was announced at Real Zaragoza, recently relegated to division three, on a three-year deal.

 International career

 Jardí has represented Spain at under-18 level.
 He debuted with the Catalonia team in a friendly 2–1 win over Palestine on 18 November 2025.